GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test/index.md

 ![drawing](https://storage.googleapis.com/gcp-community/tutorials/jmeter-spanner-performance-test/03_thread_groups.png)

-If you want a thread group to run for a given duration, then you can change the beahvior as shown in the following screenshot:
+If you want a thread group to run for a given duration, then you can change the behavior as shown in the following screenshot:

 ![drawing](https://storage.googleapis.com/gcp-community/tutorials/jmeter-spanner-performance-test/04_thread_groups_2.png)